yuufyu/SHE_MemoryUpdateProtocol/README.md

 # SHE Memory Update Protocol

 Implementation of memory update protocol specified in SHE specification.
+The example can be executed by running the script [example.py](example.py).

 ## Installation
 Install the required modules: